clayh53/tufte-jekyll/README.md

 ```
 blah blah
-{% maincolumn 'path/to/image' 'This is the caption' %}
+{% maincolumn 'assets/img/rhino.png' 'This is the caption' %}
 blah
 ```

 No need for an ID in this tag because it doesn't have any doohickies that open and close on narrow screens.
-Again note the absence of the leading slash.
-Always use just the folder name without the leading slash.
-This is incorrect: `/path/to/image`
+Again note the absence of the leading slash in the image url.
+This is incorrect: `/assets/img/rhino.png`

-Just like fullwidth images, main column images need to be included on their own line in order for the captions to work correctly.
+And just like fullwidth images, main column images need to be included on their own line in order for the captions to work correctly.

 ### Margin figure

 This tag inserts and image in the side column area.
 Note that an id needs to be specified:

 ```
-blah blah {% marginfigure 'margin-figure-id' 'path/to/image' 'This is the caption' %} blah
+blah blah {% marginfigure 'margin-figure-id' 'assets/img/rhino.png' 'This is the caption' %} blah
 ```

 This needs an ID parameter so that it can be clicked and opened on small screens.
-Again note the absence of the leading slash.
-Always use just the folder name without the leading slash.
-This is incorrect: `/path/to/image`
+Again note the absence of the leading slash in the image url.
+This is incorrect: `/assets/img/rhino.png`

 ### New thought